-The moment Im is announced by women! , lists of dos follow the congratulations and don’ts about food.
+The moment I’m is announced by women, lists of dos follow the congratulations and don’t about food.
 Try ginger for morning sickness.
 Avoid soft cheese due to listeria.
 Eat more meat to increase your iron.
 Eat this fish, but not really that one, because of mercury.
 Women that are pregnant are understandably confused.
 When many things are off the menu.

 Interestingly, the protein to carb ratio was related to their amount of muscle and fat tissue at their developing baby.
 While more research is needed, it might contribute to the potential risk of developing diabetes mellitus in the future.
 How much?
 The Australian dietary guidelines advise women that are pregnant to consume the following number of portions from the 5 core groups of food every day.

 Whilst their data on fetal risks associated with drug treatment are controversial, non drug approaches are a good place to begin.
-Limit exposure to food odours by getting foods that don’t odor as much during cooking or by lessening cooking time, with stir frys or a Barbecue cooked outdoors.
+Limit exposure to food odours by getting foods that don’t odor as much during cooking or by lessening cooking time, with stir fry’s or a Barbecue cooked outdoors.
 Nausea can be worse in their presence of hunger, so avoid an empty stomach by getting small, frequent meals and snacks included of foods which you could tolerate and do not have a lot odor, like fruits or nuts, or raisin bread or sandwich, or yoghurt.